rmupap/rmupap.github.io/admissions/post-acceptance-requirements.md

 ## Health Information Release

 In order for students to participate as active learners in the healthcare setting, clinical sites hosting SCPEs will require a copy of students' immunization history/status and tuberculosis screening results.
-To facilitate provision of this information, the PA Program requires prematriculants to sign a [Health Information Release Form](http://bit.ly/RMUoHPPAHealthInformationRelease), available to view and download [by clicking here](http://bit.ly/RMUoHPPAHealthInformationRelease), authorizing the Program to:
+To facilitate provision of this information, the PA Program requires prematriculants to sign a [Health Information Release Form](http://bit.ly/RMUoHPPAHealthInformationRelease), available to view and download [by clicking here](http://bit.ly/RMUoHPPAHealthInformationRelease), authorizing the RMUoHP PA Program to:

 - Maintain a copy of this information in their program student record, and
 - Release copies of this information to clinical sites where students will have SCPEs